 Protection International calls:

 • for immediate action by stakeholders and duty-bearers to ensure community-based HRDs have effective access, on a nondiscriminatory basis, to meaningful participation in the government of Thailand and in the conduct of public affairs, as provided by the Declaration on HRDs, Article 8.

 • the Thai military government to support and uphold the UN Declaration on HRDs.
-In particular, urge the Thai military government to take all necessary measures to ensure the protection of community-based HRDs from any violence, threats, retaliation, adverse discrimination, pressure or any other arbitrary action as a consequence of their legitimate exercise of the rights referred to in the Declaration on HRDS.
+In particular, urge the Thai military government to take all necessary measures to ensure the protection of community-based HRDs from any violence, threats, retaliation, adverse discrimination, pressure, or any other arbitrary action as a consequence of their legitimate exercise of the rights referred to in the Declaration on HRDS.

-• to urge the National Council for Peace and Order (NCPO) to halt all processes of granting concession permits for natural resources extraction projects until the control of the Thailand’s government is under democratic processes and accountable governance.
+• to urge the National Council for Peace and Order (NCPO) to halt all processes of granting concession permits for natural resources extraction projects until the control of Thailand’s government is under democratic processes and accountable governance.

 Forward Petition Letters from Three Isaan community-based HRD groups

 Subject: The petroleum drill and appraisal of exploratory well DM 5 must be subject to monitoring and transparency and the gas separation project and gas pipeline construction of the Dongmoon petroleum development project must be scrapped.